makeesyai/makeesyai/Readme.md

 ### Description
-This contains projects created for the tutorianl on this YouTube Channel- https://www.youtube.com/c/MakeesyAI, In which we explain the AI concepts with basic implementations.
+This contains projects created for the tutorianl on my YouTube Channel- https://www.youtube.com/c/MakeesyAI, In which we explain the AI concepts with basic implementations.
-The Idea is share the implimentation and keep the code for public usage.
+The Idea is to share the implimentations and keep the code for public usage.

 Makeesy AI, Let's Keep It Simple.